 This option returns all settings to the factory defaults but does not change the admin username and password or the event logs.
 See page 12.
+Important: This option will reset to factory defaults without asking for confirmation.

 logs and events - [option 6 from the top level menu]